Recognizing a Family Responsibilities Discrimination (FRD) Claim

 Here are a few major areas to question potential plaintiffs about:

-STEP 4: Whether rules that are being used to justify treating a caregiver a certain way are applied evenly to all employees (for example, if a rule against working part-time applies to men who want to take time off to play golf as much as it applies to women who want to take time off for child-related activities; for another example, whether a rule against light duty for non-work related injuries is used to deny light duty to a pregnant woman but not to a man who hurt his back playing football).
+- Whether rules that are being used to justify treating a caregiver a certain way are applied evenly to all employees.
+For example, if a rule against working part-time applies to men who want to take time off to play golf as much as it applies to women who want to take time off for child-related activities; for another example, whether a rule against light duty for non-work related injuries is used to deny light duty to a pregnant woman but not to a man who hurt his back playing football).

-From time to time, the attorneys at WorkLife Law provide teleconferences and in-person briefings about trends in FRD litigation for management attorneys.
+From time to time, the attorneys at WorkLife Law provide webinars and in-person briefings about trends in FRD litigation for attorneys.
 We also provide presentations to various bar groups.
-To get information about upcoming teleconferences and briefings, please send an email to Info(at)worklifelaw(dot)org.
+To get information about upcoming trainings and briefings, please send an email to Info@worklifelaw.org.

 The Attorney Network